ShakhawatHassan/Linux_Python_Scripts/DatabaseFundamentalsSummary.md

 # Database Fundamentals Summary

- Lesson 5: Performing a Conditional Search •
+* Performing a Conditional Search •
- Lesson 6: Working with Functions •
+* Working with Functions •
- Lesson 7: Organizing Data •
+* Organizing Data •
- Lesson 8: Retrieving Data from Multiple Tables • Lesson 9: Indexes •
+* Retrieving Data from Multiple Tables •
+* Indexes
- Lesson 10: Updating/Deleting Tables •
+* Updating/Deleting Tables
- Lesson 11: Backup and Restore
+* Backup and Restore

- ##  Lesson 5: Performing a Conditional Search
+## Performing a Conditional Search

 ### Single Search Condition
-ewaesrf
+SELECT ordnum, sldate, qty, partnum, repid FROM sales WHERE repid =  'NO2';

+We would like to view ordnum, sldate, qty, partnum, and repid columns from sales table and the condition is where repid column equals to 'NO2.'

+### Multiple